muzimuzhi/latex-zutil/zutil/README.md

         - like `\seq_set_split(_keep_spaces):Nnn` but only trims surrounding spaces only, any outer braces are retained.
 Errors on empty `⟨delimiter⟩`.

   - `debug` module
-    - adding debugging info to log
+    - adding debugging info to log; depends on the `l3extras` module
     - main functions
       - `\zutil_debug:nn {⟨debug options⟩} {⟨debug text⟩}`
         - adds debug info; `⟨debug text⟩` is used as string